skx/overseer/README.md

 # Overseer

-This is a toy repository which contains some code designed to allow me to experiment with class-factories in golang.

-It might look like a remote protocol-tester, in [golang](https://golang.org), but it isn't really.
-Specifically compared to the obvious comparison project, custodian, we lack the ability to pull tests via HTTP(S), and we're single-host only.
+Overseer is a small utility which is designed to replicate a well-known remote protocol tester.

+In short this application lets you monitor the health of a network, raising/clearing alerts with the [purppura](https://github.com/skx/purppura/) notificaiton system.

+Unlike the system upon which it is based it is single-host only.

 ## Usage